quazardous/silex-user-pack/README.md

     ],
 ]);

-// register the user pack wich try to make the authentication easier...
+// register the user pack wich tries to make the authentication easier...
-// the user pack will try to complete the 'security.firewalls' for you
+// the user pack will try to complete the 'security.firewalls' for you.
+// it will also provide a basic Doctrine ORM user provider.
 $app->register(new SilexUserPack(), [
     'user.firewalls' => [
         // one or more firewalls to manage, see below